A-bee01/A-bee01.github.io/README.md

 ### Future Progression

-* A forum where people affected can get the chance to meet and talk to others, share their stories and learn from their experience.
+* A forum where people affected can get the chance to meet and talk to others, share their stories and learn from their experiences.
 * Users will be awarded badges after reading our educational tips/counseling.